Blue Cornbread with Green Chile and Cheese

 Step 2: Melt butter in large skillet.
 Remove from heat and stir in sugar.
 Quickly add eggs and beat until well blended.

-Step 3: Combine buttermilk with baking soda and stir into mixture in pan.
+Step 3: Combine buttermilk with baking soda and baking powder.
+Stir into mixture in pan.

 Step 4: Stir in cornmeal, flour, and salt until well blended and few lumps remain.
+Add chile and cheese.
 Pour batter into the prepared pan.

 Step 5: Bake in the preheated oven for 35 – 45 minutes, or until a toothpick inserted in the center comes out clean.
 About 25 minutes when baking in a cast iron skillet.